-GASB 24 - Governmental Accounting Standards Board Statement #24: Establishes accounting rules for pass-through grants, food stamps and on behalf payments of fringe benefits and salaries.
-As it relates to "on behalf payments", GASB 24 requires payments made by other governments to be included as revenues and expenditures as long as they are for employee benefits.
+GASB 24 - Governmental Accounting Standards Board Statement #24: Establishes accounting rules for pass-through grants, food stamps, and on-behalf payments for fringe benefits and salaries.
+As it relates to "on-behalf payments," GASB 24 requires payments made by other governments to be included as revenues and expenditures as long as they are for employee benefits.
 By law, the City of Chicago has been contributing to the Municipal Employees' Annuity and Benefit Fund of Chicago on behalf of the Board's educational support personnel (ESP).